javers/javers.github.io/documentation/jql-examples/index.md

 Let’s see how to query for changes.

-<h2 id="instance-id-query">Querying for Entity changes by instance Id</h2>
+<h2 id="instance-id-query">Querying for Entity changes by Instance Id</h2>
-This query selects changes done on concrete [Entity](/documentation/domain-configuration/#entity) instance.
+This query selects changes made on concrete [Entity](/documentation/domain-configuration/#entity) instance.
-Query accepts two mandatory parameters:
+The query accepts two mandatory parameters:

-* `Object localId` &mdash; expected instance Id,
+* `Object localId` &mdash; expected Instance Id,
 * `Class entityClass` &mdash; expected Entity class.

 Here is the Groovy snippet, to change it to Java just add semicolons and switch defs to types.